GeorgLink/Business-Model-Canvas-MD-template/README.md

       <p>Demographic - 18-35 age range, 75% Male/ 25% Female<br>
       <p>Trying to be more accessible to the general public - more female friendly<br>
       <p> Open forum, corner the market on areas that facilitates free discussion.<br>
-      <p>Potentially opening for areas of the world more restrictive on speech.
-Allow area for political agenda freedom.<br>
+      <p>Potential opening for areas of the world more restrictive on speech, allows discourse free from persecution.<br>

   </tr>